ONEcampaign/trade-explorer/src/index.md

         </h2>

         <p class="normal-text">
-            For questions or suggestions, please contact miguel.haroruiz[at]one[dot]org
+            For questions or suggestions, please contact miguel.haroruiz[at]one[dot]org.
         </p>

     </div>